Dinithiyapa/Ancible/README.md

 Ensure that you have the following set up before running the playbook:

 - Ansible installed on your local machine
-- A remote server to run the playbook on (I used EC2 instance)
+- A remote servers to run the playbook on (I used EC2 instance)
 - SSH access to the server
 - The `inventory.ini` file properly configured with your server's details